moduslabs/dollarstore-devsecops-bsides-orlando-2022/README.md

 From a high-level the Terraform files are responsible for building:

 1. The S3 bucket for storing state in AWS
 2. The Jenkins server and associated infrastructure
+3. The Jenkins AMI
-3. The PHP server for running our vulnerable webapp.
+4. The PHP server for running our vulnerable webapp.

 ## The PHP Application